Stream Data to S3 Using Kinesis and Firehose with Terraform

 >>> terraform apply

-The init command will initialize the terraform. plan command will list down everything that terraform is going to create and finally apply command will apply it.
-The apply command will ask your input for confirmation, just type yes.
+command will list down everything that terraform is going to create and finally apply

 Now that our infrastructure is ready its time to do some test.
 For that purpose we will write some Python code that product some mock data and put them to Kinesis data stream.
 After some time those mock data should be available to the S3 bucket.